With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 It has raised new questions about whether the facility will be shuttered at all, at least in the first term of Obama's presidency.

-I'm uh I'm beginning to think that Guantanamo's not ever going to be closed, says John Bellinger, the top State Department lawyer under uh Condoleezer Rice and a persistent advocate of shutting down Gitmo, given the current political obstacles, I would bet some money that it's not gonna get closed in the Obama presidency.
+I'm beginning to think that Guantanamo is not ever going to be closed, says John Bellinger, the top State Department lawyer under Condoleezza Rice and a persistent advocate of shutting down Gitmo.

-If I may, and I really don't like doing this, but I I must I must tell you, my friends, before Obama was inaugurated, I said he's not going to close Gitmo.
+If I may, and I really don't like doing this, but I must tell you, my friends, before Obama was inaugurated, I said he's not going to close Gitmo and he's not going to get out of Iraq.

-And people said, How do you know?
+And people said, how do you know?

-Just like the even in Afghanistan, where Obama says he is uncomfortable with victory.
+Just like even in Afghanistan, where Obama says he is uncomfortable with victory, he's still sending some troops.

-It may be for show, but he's not pulling out of there, and he's not pulling out of Iraq.
+It may be for show, but he's not pulling out of there.

-And people are surprised at this, and I I wonder why.
+And people are surprised at this.

 Do they go back to crime?